 During a radio interview once the host asked me to explain fungal sexuality.
 My answer was a bit too intricate and long to make it into the broadcast–I got bogged down in the details.
 It’s not that you need a PhD to understand how fungi have sex, it’s just that it’s a most unfamiliar kind of system, in which analogies to human sexuality will get you in trouble.
 People occasionally ask me about this, and I’ve really never come up with a solid, succinct answer.
 So I thought I’d have a try at a kind of introduction to the sex life of fungi–at least the part that has to do with sexual compatibility.
-You tell me what’s unclear, and maybe we can collaboratively improve this piece.

 My gift to you: 2.5 days worth of emergence by the dog stinkhorn, Mutinus caninus.
 It is here mainly to provide an outlet for your anthropomorphizing.
 The spores of this stinkhorn are its sexual offspring.
 They are produced in the stinky green goop on the head of the thing.
 Further words elude me, but for more stinkhorn sauciness, have a look at Michael Kuo’s Stinkhorn Hall of Fame and our own other stinkhorn posts.
 Time lapse video by Kent Loeffler.